EyasuTeshome/shifttracker/interview-prep/create-your-behavioral-grid-v2.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project.*

-Now go to your Student Dashboard and submit your project.
+Now go to your Student Dashboard and submit the link to your behavioral grid.

 ## Additional materials